Rogue River in Oregon

 Best flows

 Use RiverReports and USGS 14337600 near McLeod together, then compare downstream context when fishing lower in the system.
-Stable flows and cool mornings are best; high pushy water or hot afternoons should narrow the plan.
+Stable flows and cool mornings are best.
+High pushy water or hot afternoons should narrow the plan.

-When to skip
+When to leave

 Skip or pivot when ODFW updates or validation requirements are not checked, water temperatures make handling poor, flows are unsafe for the reach, wildfire smoke or heat is an issue, or public access is unclear.